-From September, a new bank account switching service will make it faster and easier to switch provider – find out more on how it will work
+A new bank account switching service will make it faster and easier to switch provider – find out how it will work

-Moving bank can feel like a daunting prospect, with the perceived hassle of transferring payments and incurring charges often discouraging people from switching.
+Moving bank can feel like a daunting prospect, with the perceived hassle of transferring payments and incurring charges, but is that really what happens?

 However, switching current account has never been simpler, with the whole process taking seven days opposed to the 18 to 30 days it used to take.